-Saint Joseph School Invites You to Experience The Daniel and Catherine Ivascyn Performing Arts Center January 26, 2020 - 12:00 Noon

-Rob Surette BE SOMEBO!
-Speed Painting One of the greatest artists in the world!
+Saint Joseph School Invites You to Experience Show made possible by the The Daniel and Catherine Ivascyn generous support of Performing Arts Center January 26, 2020 - 12:00 Noon QUAIL SERVICES Rob Surette BE SOMEBO Delivering WOW through service Speed Painting HEATING • PLUMBING Show One of the greatest artists in the world!
 Rob has thrilled audiences young and old.
 He's appeared on The Today Show, Good Morning America, The Tonight Show, and The Oprah Winfrey Show.
 His goal is to fill kids with a sense of empowerment and inspire them to boldly chase their deepest dreams in life!
-Show made possible by the generous support of

-Supporting the arts at Saint Joseph School and throughout our community!
+and throughout our community!

 Admission is FREE with donation to: